A Full Dive into Realizing the Edge-enabled Metaverse: Visions, Enabling Technologies,and Challenges: Future Research Directions

 \section{Future Research Directions}

 This section discusses the future directions that are important when various technologies are implemented in the Metaverse.

+\textbf{Advanced Multiple Access for Immersive Streaming:} Heterogeneous services and applications in the Metaverse, such AR/VR, the tactile Internet, and hologram streaming, necessitates the provisioning of unprecedented ubiquitous accessibility, extremely high data rate, and ultra-reliable and low-latency communications of the mobile edge networks.
+Specifically, the shared Metaverse expects advanced multiple access schemes to accommodate multiple users in the allotted resource blocks, e.g, time, frequency, codes, and power, for sharing the virtual worlds in the most effective manner.

-\textbf{Multi-sensory Multimedia Networks: } Unlike the traditional 2D Internet, the Metaverse provides multi-sensory multimedia services to its users, enabling the users to immerse themselves in a 3D world where reality and the virtual worlds converge.
-These multi-sensory multimedia services require the mobile edge network to be capable of providing holographic services (e.g., AR/VR and the tactile Internet) simultaneously.
-However, it is intractable to provide resource allocation schemes for multi-sensory multimedia services, as the multimodal sensory experience services require different types of network resources.
-For example, AR/VR often requires eMMB experience while the tactile Internet requires URLLC experience.
-In detail, AR often tests the network's uplink transmission and computing capabilities, while VR services often test the network's downlink transmission and caching capabilities.
-Therefore, in these multi-sensory multimedia networks, appropriate resource allocation mechanisms should be proposed to satisfy the embodied experience requirements of users.
+\textbf{Multi-sensory Multimedia Networks: } Unlike the traditional 2D Internet, the Metaverse provides multi-sensory multimedia services to users, including AR/VR, the tactile Internet, and hologram streaming.
+These multi-sensory multimedia services require mobile edge networks to be capable of providing holographic services (e.g., AR/VR and the tactile Internet) simultaneously.
+However, it is intractable to design resource allocation schemes for such complex multi-sensory multimedia services, as different types of network resources are required simultaneous.
+For instance, AR/VR requires eMMB services while the tactile Internet requires URLLC services.
+In detail, AR services often occupy the network's uplink transmission resources and computing capabilities, while VR services often occupy the network's downlink transmission resources and caching capabilities.
+Therefore, in these multi-sensory multimedia networks, efficient and satisfactory resource allocation schemes should be proposed to support the immerse experience of users.